 The trickiest thing we all agree is making the time to actually write.
-It’s one of those things that if you put off it generally doesn’t get done.
-But as someone who genuinely likes writing letters, not just in response, I looked for a way to prompt my letter writing.
+It’s one of those things that if you put it off it generally doesn’t get done.
+But as someone who genuinely likes writing letters, not just in response, I sometimes look for a way to prompt my letter writing.

-The spring and summer months are particularly conducive to writing amongst the rabbits, but not exclusive.
+The spring and summer months are particularly conducive to writing amongst the animals, but not exclusive.
 It is really only very cold or rainy days that puts me off (from letter writing, not visiting).
 I generally take a pad of paper and pen and, depending on the season and weather, either lie on a blanket on the ground or sit in a chair, taking the opportunity to write.